Album Cover Prompts: 10 Music Release Templates

-Album covers live or die at three sizes — Spotify thumbnail (160px), Apple Music tile (300px), and physical 12-inch sleeve.
-A cover that only works at large size is failing where most listeners encounter it.
+Album covers live or die at three sizes: the Spotify search thumbnail (about 160px wide), the Apple Music tile (around 300px), and the physical 12-inch sleeve.
+A cover that only works large is failing where most listeners actually meet it.
 The 10 prompts below are tuned for genre legibility at thumbnail scale: indie, synthwave, hip-hop, classical, jazz, electronic, metal, country, alternative, and minimalist typographic.

 Best for